Ceagah2/Ceagah-Dex/README.md

 ### Final Thoughts

 This code test is challenging at the point that i should consume the pokemon api.
 This api is very well structured, and there is a lot of information.
-To render all the data, you should pass some parameters to the componentes, render them , and later show it.
+To render all the data, you should pass some parameters to the components, render them , and later show it.
 To render the pokemon data, you should dive into the props coming from the api, there is a lot of objects into other objects.
 BUT at the end, it's real cool and I 've learned a lot with it.